 Considering that hackers are always trying to find their way into big-name websites, it certainly couldn’t hurt to have a full-fledged copy of your page elsewhere in case of an emergency.

 Most people have an antivirus/anti-malware application on their desktop, so why wouldn’t you have a security plugin protecting your website?
 Developers are using the Sucuri plugin to protect their websites from the most vile people and programs on the internet.

 Sucuri specializes in WordPress security and their plugin comes with a wide range of features, making it invaluable for everyone from the casual blogger to the multi-million dollar website developer.

 Upon installing this plugin, you’ll be greeted with a massive array of options including a malware scanner, real-time security watch, blacklisting watch, and access to a high-end firewall with the premium version.
-These are just some of the excellent features included with this plugin.
+These are just some of the excellent features included in this plugin.
 You’ll also have access to post-hack security options in case you download it after you’ve already been attacked.

 The most notable feature of this plugin is it allows you to do custom work for individual devices.
 Normally, WordPress will adjust your site for the best fit based on the device being used.
 CSS Hero allows you to code your desktop, tablet, and mobile appearance to all look different, without the styles and changes overlapping and causing errors.

 The Debug Bar is a small-but-mighty tool for all serious developers.
 Instead of cycling through all your work looking for PHP notices and warnings, you can install this easy-to-use plugin instead.